originally posted on Concept Hub

 - Really important decisions often involve establishing priorities – and the sequencing of actions often are dependent on just-in-time information of customers and competition.

-- The fact that knowledge has become THE resource rather than A resource is what makes community unique.
+- The fact that knowledge has become THE resource rather than A resource is what makes a community unique.

 - Once individuals step away from the front line, they quickly lose the very specific knowledge and information that the front line workers possess – knowledge that allows the front line to deal well with marketplaces customers, local regulators, and the other complexities of the business world.
 Their knowledge is rapidly antiquated.